The First Book of Songs

-The First Book of Songs (title in Early Modern English: First Booke of Songes or Ayres) is a collection of songs by John Dowland which includes one instrumental piece.
-The book was published in London in 1597 and was reprinted four times during the composer's lifetime.
+The First Book of Songs (title in Early Modern English: First Booke of Songes or Ayres) is a collection of 21 songs by John Dowland, which also includes one instrumental piece.
+The book was first published in London in 1597 and was reprinted several times, "Newly corrected and amended", during the composer's lifetime.

 The first edition was printed by Peter Short.
 It contains a dedication to the Lord Chamberlain, Sir George Carey, Baron Hunsdon, and his wife Elizabeth, Lady Hunsdon (née Elizabeth Spencer).

 Music

 The vocal writing is often described as lute songs, implying that it is written for solo voice and accompaniment.
 The music is set out this way in the Stainer & Bell edition, for example.
 However, the editions printed in the composer's lifetime give a different picture of the composer's intentions, because he offered more than one way of performing his music.
 All the songs in the First Book of Songs can be performed in a four-part version (as the title page suggests) and they thus come into the category of madrigals.